-ART 470 Senior Seminar
+ART 470 Senior Seminar 3 credits

 Readings, discussion, presentation and writing on historic and contemporary art that emphasizes analysis of the observed tendencies concerning materials, presentation and concept in the field of art and other related fields.
 Through this examination, students will complete a senior thesis paper that functions as a framework of their senior thesis exhibit.
+Students will also engage in learning best professional practices in the art field.
+Prerequisite: Senior Art Major

-ART 480 Senior Portfolio/Graphic Design 3 credit
+ART 480 Senior Portfolio/Graphic Design 3 credits